kajal15003/Autoencoder-Ensemble-for-Person-Re-ID/README.md

 Use evaluate.py to compute cmc and mAP

 # Reconstruction
-Use embeddings.h5 file and give as an input to Reconstruction/.ipynb file to reconstruct the images.
+Use embeddings.h5 file and give as an input to .ipynb file to reconstruct the images.

 # Citation
 If you use any of the provided code, please cite: